dnce17/js_tetris/notes.md

 ### Future Changes
 * Break more functions down into smaller chunks
-* Fix the board to have the traditional 20 rows, 10 columns.
-Adjust CSS as needed
 * Resetting counter when block rotates into an area that no longer has obstacle right below

 ### Board/Grid Mechanics